cksystemsteaching/selfie/book.md

 ----

 Everything below is work in progress.
-So far, there is only a preliminary outline of the structure.
+So far, there is only a preliminary outline of the structure and a preliminary glossary of the terms introduced above.

 ----